President: Steve Judge

 As a recent transplant into the Royalton, Vermont community, Steve has spent the past 25 years working to protect and revive New England’s dairy industry.
 A dairy farmer with over 35 years of experience, Steve has owned, operated, and managed five dairy farms.
 Skilled at farmstead restoration, Steve has completely restored three New England farmsteads, two of which are protected by conservation easements.

-He served as the Farm and Forest Land Use Planner for the Regional Planning Agency of Franklin County, Massachusetts.
-At the same time he was co-founder of Franklin Land Trust – headquartered in Shelburne Falls, Massachusetts.
+He served as the Farm and Forest Land Use Planner for the Regional Planning Agency of Franklin County, MA.
+At the same time he was co-founder of Franklin Land Trust – headquartered in Shelburne Falls, MA.

 When Steve moved to Vermont, he began by managing the Shoreham Cooperative Apple Producers Association.
 He also served on a Vermont Dairy Co-Op Board for several years and managed a 600-member organic and natural foods Co-Operative in Randolph, Vermont.